Search

 Thursday 24 August

-8.30am KEYNOTE: Jerry Greyson
+8.30am KEYNOTE: Jerry Grayson

 9.15am KEYNOTE: Tonya Hoover

-10.00am Morning tea and poster Session
+10.00am Morning tea and poster session

 RESILIENCE ACROSS SOCIETY PEOPLE, PLACE AND POWER